pyroll-project/pyroll-core/README.md

 Consider to start development targeting version 2.0 as soon as possible.
 The API of version 2.0 is mostly fixed, but there may be minor but breaking changes until release.

+### Principal Changes of Version 2.0 Respective to 1.0

+- Split of old `pyroll` package into `pyroll-core`, `pyroll-report`, `pyroll-export` and `pyroll-cli`.
+- Complete reworking of the hook system.
+  - Implementation of own hooking framework and removal of pluggy.
+  - Simpler user interface for hook definition and implementation.
+  - More orthodox default hook implementations, removal of "basic models".
+- Rework of the object model.
+  - Stricter hierarchy of unit classes.
+  - Extended possibilities of groove definition.
+  - Roll passes with three working rolls.
+  - New unit classes: `Rotator`, `PassSequence`, `ThreeRollPass`.
+  - Introduction of disk elements for incremental modelling in rolling direction.
+  - Nestable units (esp. pass sequences and disk elements).

 ## Documentation

 See the [documentation](https://pyroll.readthedocs.io/en/latest) to learn about basic concepts and